 The following summarizes the Company's significant asset and liability classes, the risk exposure for these classes, and the Company's risk management activities used to mitigate certain of these risks.
 The discussion includes both derivative and non-derivative instruments used as part of these risk management activities.
+Any of the Company's derivative and non-derivative instruments may be entered into in conjunction with one another in order to mitigate risks associated with the Company's investment portfolio.
+As a result, the following discussions of each type of instrument should be read as a collective representation of the Company's risk mitigation efforts and should not be considered independent of one another.
 While the Company uses derivative and non-derivative instruments to achieve the Company's risk management activities, it is possible that these instruments will not effectively mitigate all or a substantial portion of the Company's market rate risk.
 In addition, the Company might elect, at times, not to enter into certain hedging arrangements in order to maintain compliance with REIT requirements.